-A scientific paper covering item 1 above is in preparation under the direction of the ASRD Senior Biometrician, who has invited the FGYA Research and Development Associate to participate as a co-author.
-Work covering item 2 will be scheduled and reported under Project 4 (see 4.4. below) Results from items 1,2 and 3 will be incorporated into the models and yield forecasts developed under the Lodgepole Pine Regeneration and Enhanced Management of Lodgepole Pine projects.
+- 1. A scientific paper covering item 1 above was begun under the direction of the ASRD Senior Biometrician, who invited the FGYA Research and Development Associate to participate as a co-author.
+This work is delayed pending the development of new Site Index Models. - 2.
+Work covering item 2 will be scheduled and reported under Project 4 (see 4.4. below) - 3.
+Results from items 1,2 and 3 will be incorporated into the models and yield forecasts developed under the Lodgepole Pine Regeneration and Enhanced Management of Lodgepole Pine projects. - 4.
+Collaborative efforts continue through the 3 Dialogue initiatives arising from the 2006 Stand Density Management Conference.